David-Hatcher/DatavisFinalProject/README.md

 # DatavisFinalProject
-My final data vis project
+This was my final project for my data visualization class.